-Clinical Director of the Adult Partial Hospitalization Program
+Senior Clinical Director of Adult Residential and Partial Hospital Services

-Bonnie has worked in a variety of treatment settings in her 15+ years of experience, such as outpatient private practice, intensive outpatient, residential and inpatient settings.
-Aside from her expertise in working with eating disorders, she thrives on helping individuals find values-directed lives and assisting in growing the minds of her patients and the therapists she supervises.
+Bonnie has worked in a variety of treatment settings, including outpatient private practice, intensive outpatient, residential and inpatient settings.
+Aside from her expertise working with eating disorders, she is deeply committed to helping lead patients, families and clinicians towards values-directed lives.

 Clinical Director of Outpatient Services